ZhihaoDC/TFG/README.md

 ## girvan_newman.py
   Module of the Girvan Newman Algorithm.
 It is used in the comparativeAnalysis.ipynb notebook.
   It implements helper methods like "edge_betweenness(graph)", the algorithm itself in "girvan_newman2004(graph)" and drawing methods like "draw_communities(graph, community)".

-  The method proposed is the one described in "Fast unfolding of communities in large networks" by Blondel, also known as the Louvain method (article available at: https://arxiv.org/abs/0803.0476).

   The method proposed is the one described in "Community structure in social and biological networks" by Girvan and Newman in 2002 (available at https://arxiv.org/abs/cond-mat/0112110), as well as the one proposed in "Finding and evaluating community structure in networks" by Newman and Girvan in 2004 (available at https://arxiv.org/abs/cond-mat/0308217).